ANGELA WRIGHT - ARTIST

 & David Carr-Smith

-[IN PROCESS] The third 'derivative' from the previous Wool Installations.
-A hank of wool made from a blend of wools acquired from 40 different countries.
-The final object was formed in site in the Pier 2/3 gallery as part of an exhibition of wool-based design products, the fourth such exhibition in a world campaign by the wool industry.
+This third 'derivative' from the original Wool Installations.
+Based on a hank made from a blend of wools acquired from 40 different countries.
+The final object was formed on site in the Bund 18 Gallery Shanghai [exterior pic below], as part of an exhibition of wool-based design objects, mainly fashion.
+The fourth such exhibition in a world campaign by the wool industry.

 green-waste prunings & gardening twine plus site